nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Edit Person

-The Edit Person feature that is accessed through the `editPerson` command allows users to edit persons of the `Person` class in the contact list of the application.
+The Edit Person feature that is accessed through the `editPerson` command allows users to edit persons of the `Person` class in the person list of the application.

  The `person` edited by the user allows the user to edit one or more of the 6 existing fields:
 - Name of the `person`